WHO

 President

-Bissett has over 25 years of administrative experience with non-profits and education.
+Susan is committed to reducing overdose deaths in West Virginia, Appalachia, and the Nation.
+She has over 25 years of administrative experience with non-profits and higher education.
 She is fiercely committed to public health and health education.
-Most recently, she developed and implemented opioid prescription and medication safety programs aimed at educating all young people and the public about the dangers of prescription and illicit drug use/misuse.
+Most recently, she helped develop and implement opioid prescription and medication safety programs aimed at educating all young people and the public about the dangers of prescription and illicit drug use/misuse.
 She is an advocate for evidence-based prevention programming, harm reduction services, and common-sense SUD response.
 Susan has written over 100 articles to date, with her most recent publications focusing on OTP treatment, harm reduction programming, medication safety, overdose response, and increasing the pipeline of healthcare professionals in Appalachia.
-She also serves on the board of the West Virginia Rural Health Association and has received recognition for outstanding and innovative contributions in combatting our nation’s drug crisis.
+She also serves on the boards of the West Virginia Rural Health Association and West Virginia Public Broadcasting Foundation and has received recognition for outstanding and innovative contributions in combatting our nation’s drug crisis including an award from the U.S. Drug Enforcement Administration for her work in prevention education.

-Mia Manfredi is the Executive Assistant to Dr. Bissett, President of the West Virginia Drug Intervention Institute.
+Mia Manfredi is the Director of Operations and Accounting for the West Virginia Drug Intervention Institute.
 She has over 15 years of experience in office management primarily in the legal field where she worked in Criminal Defense and Family Law.
 There she worked diligently assisting adult and juvenile clients enter into treatment programs both privately and through the Kanawha County Drug Court Program.
 Ms. Manfredi’s background provides unique insight to the opioid epidemic and the struggles facing West Virginians.

 Mia’s educational background includes a Bachelor’s in Psychology as well as multiple certifications in health and fitness.
 She enjoys teaching Pilates and Lagree in her spare time so that she may encourage others to live their best lives.